KWR-Water/hgc/docs/source/getting-started.rst

 Getting Started
 ===============
 On this page you will find all the information to get started with HGC.
-A basic knowledge of programming in Python is assumed, but nothing more than that.
+Basic knowledge of programming in Python is assumed, but nothing more than that.

 Getting Python